TempeHS/2025CT_Princy.D_name/README.md

 While most features of my game do work, I do still find myself unsatisified by some features that I was not able to implement earlier.
 These goals include:
 * Implementing proper art assets into my game
 * Expanding the game and adding more content.
 During development, I was quite slow and was not able to implement many of the features I wished to add.
 Features that could have been included would be things such as more varied enemies for the player to evade/attack, creative obstacles that would require players to take advantage and experiment with the mechanics, and score that would carry over to other levels, making collecting coins actually worth something valuable.
+* Making more levels, as finishing a level causes a scene with the exact same structure as the first level to be played.

 ## :red_circle: Major/Minor issues during Development <a name="issues"></a>

 Throughout my project, I ran into a variety of issues that would provide a challenge to me.
 While most of these issues are fairly minor, there are a few outliers that may need further evaluation at a later time.
 These issues include:
 * Flying enemies - While the enemy would use the prefab provided, it would later erase itself and not be able to generate another projectile, which gave me a wide plethora of console issues.
 * Implementing sprites - I had to completely avoid using some of my assets provided as animation sprites for the same character were of different sizes, showing the full sprite sheet png when the animation would show.
+* Creating scripts - I had to learn how to create scripts while making scripts, slowing down the progress of my work.

 ### Authors